Are These Actually Term Limits?

 How Legislative Term Limits Differ by State

-Laws described as “term limits” can operate very differently across states.
-While many systems share the same label, their underlying eligibility rules, aggregation methods, and transition provisions often produce distinct—and sometimes unexpected—outcomes.
+Laws described as “term limits” can operate very differently across states because the underlying rules governing eligibility differ.
+While many systems share the same label, the rules behind them often produce very different outcomes.
 This page explains why that variation exists and how to understand what a given system actually does in practice.

 Why “Term Limits” Is an Ambiguous Label

-Systems that specify permanent exhaustion impose a true eligibility limit.
+Systems that specify non-restorable eligibility exhaustion impose a true eligibility limit.
 Systems that permit eligibility to regenerate through absence, sequencing, or interpretation preserve permission to return, even when described as limits.

 What Actually Defines a Term-Limit System